Computing Shor's algorithmic steps with classical light beams: Classical entanglement and shor's algorithm

-where $C$ is a normalized constant, $z_{R}$ the Rayleigh range, $w_{z}$ the radius of the beam, and $L_{p}^{\left|l\right|}$ is the associated Laguerre polynomial.
-It is worth noting that the function of LG mode has an azimuthal angular dependence of $\exp(-il\varphi)$, where $l$ is the topological charge giving an OAM of $l\hbar$ per photon.
-The sign of $l$ indicates the handedness of helical phase fronts.
-In addition, the LG modes are orthogonal for different angular indices $\left\langle l|l'\right\rangle =\delta_{l,l'},$ where $\delta_{l,l'}$is the Kronecker delta symbol.
-Therefore, beams carrying different $l$ can be encoded into numbers in computation protocols, which can expressed as $\left|l\right\rangle $ with the bra-ket notation.
+indicate the distribution function for the OAM-mode amplitudes in cylindrical coordinates~\citep{Allen} with $z$ being the propagation direction.
+In the equation, $C$ is a normalized constant, $z_{R}$ the Rayleigh range, $w_{z}$ the beam waist, and $L_{p}^{\left|l\right|}$ the associated Laguerre polynomial.
+It is worth noting that the function has an azimuthal angular dependence of $\exp(-il\varphi)$, where $l$ is the topological charge determining the angular momentum ($l\hbar$ per photon) and the chirality of helical phase fronts (sign of $l$).

-Our work mainly uses the above-mentioned entanglement relationship in LG beams to simulate the compiled Shor's algorithm.
-The entangled state of two computational registers in Shor's algorithm is

-The control register stores the information of the computational basis $\left|x\right\rangle .$ Meanwhile, the work register computes the values of modular exponentiation function (MEF) $\left|a^{x}\mod N\right\rangle $, where $N$ is the number to be factored, and $a$ is an arbitrary number that is coprime with and less than $N$. $n$ is the number of the qubit in the control register.
-For the demonstration of $N=15$, we choose $n=2$ and $a=11$.
-So $x$ should be $0$, $1$, $2$, and $3$, while the exponentiation has two possible values, $1$ and $11$.

-Hence, the entangled state in Shor's algorithm can be duplicated in an LG beam in Eq.~(\ref{eq: POL-OAM entanglement}).
-The circuit of Shor’s algorithm is illustrated in Fig.~\ref{circuit diagram}, where the OAM states of LG mode work as elements of the control register, and polarization states refer to the work register.
-The initial state of the incident LG beam is separable with the form